-2. If the processing type is Document Generation, and the hidden property is true.3.
-If the processing type is Compliance Checking, and the selected property is false.
-4. If the processing type is Compliance Checking, and the current platform (if known by the tool) is not a member of the set of platforms for this Item.
+Sub-Step Description Item.Process Check the contents of the requires and conflicts properties, and if any required Items are unselected or any conflicting Items are selected, then set the selected and allowChanges properties to false.
+Item.Select If any of the following conditions holds, cease processing of this Item.
+1. The processing type is Tailoring, and the optional property and selected property are both false.
+2. The processing type is Document Generation, and the hidden property is true.
+3. The processing type is Compliance Checking, and the selected property is false.
+4. The processing type is Compliance Checking, and the current platform (if known by the tool) is not a member of the set of platforms for this Item.
 Group.Front If the Item is a Group, then process the properties of the Group.
-Group.Content If the Item is a Group, then for each Item in the Group's items property, initiate Item.
-Process.
-Rule.Content If the Item is a Rule, then process the properties of the Rule.
+Group.Content If the Item is a Group, then for each Item in the Group's items property, initiate Item.Process.

+Sub-Step Description Rule.Content If the Item is a Rule, then process the properties of the Rule.
 Value.Content If the Item is a Value, then process the properties of the Value.